 - Hawiger, Jack Jacek, M.D., Ph.D.

-Distinguished Professor of Medicine; Louise B. McGavock Endowed Chair; Professor of Physiology and Molecular Biophysics; Researcher
+Distinguished Professor of Medicine (Allergy, Pulmonary, and Critical Care); Louise B. McGavock Endowed Chair; Professor of Physiology and Molecular Biophysics; Researcher

 - Hiebert, Scott W., Ph.D.

-Associate Director for Basic Research; Ingram Professor of Cancer Research; Researcher
+Associate Director for Basic Science Research and Shared Resources; Hortense B. Ingram Professor of Cancer Research; Professor of Biochemistry; Associate Professor of Medicine; Researcher

 - Lee, Ethan, M.D., Ph.D.

-Assistant Professor of Cell and Development Biology; Researcher
+Associate Professor of Cell and Developmental Biology; Associate Professor of Pharmacology; Researcher

 - Lindsley, Craig W., Ph.D.